Beechworth: Sir Isaac Isaacs

 Isaac Isaacs was Australia's first native-born Governor-General, appointed in 1931.
 The Isaacs family moved from Yackandandah to Beechworth in 1867 to help their son to gain a better quality education, first enrolling him in the Common school then in the Beechworth Grammar School.
 He became dux in his first year.
 In his second year he was employed part-time as an assistant teacher at the school, and took up after school tutoring of fellow students.
 In September 1870, when Isaacs was just 15 years old, he passed his examination as a pupil teacher and taught at the school from then until 1873.
 Isaacs was next employed as an assistant teacher at the Beechworth State School, the successor to the Common school.

 From 1875 Isaacs moved to Melbourne for work and to undertake law studies.
 His connection to Beechworth was re-established when he was elected as the member for Bogong in the Victorian Legislative Assembly from May 1892 until May 1893 and between June 1893 and May 1901.
 Isaacs further represented Beechworth and surrounding areas when he was elected to the first Federal Parliament in 1901 to the seat of Indi.
 He served until 1906 when he was appointed to the High Court.

-His little-known brother John Alfred Isaacs was also a lawyer and represented Ovens, the local electorate, from 1894 to 1902, but died insolvent and embroiled in matrimonial problems.
+His relatively little-known brother John Alfred Isaacs was also a lawyer and represented Ovens, the local electorate, from 1894 to 1902, but he died insolvent and embroiled in matrimonial problems.

 Ned Kelly

 The outlaw Ned Kelly had many links to Beechworth – he spent time in HM Prison Beechworth and fought a famous boxing bout with Isaiah "Wild" Wright in the back of a local hotel.
 Aaron Sherritt and Joe Byrne of the Kelly Gang came from the Woolshed goldmining camp, outside of Beechworth town.
-It was in Beechworth gaol that twenty-one men, suspected Kelly Gang supporters, relatives and other sympathisers were held without trial or evidence for over three months, by the Chief Commissioner of Police Captain Standish, under the Outlawry Act.
+It was in HM Prison Beechworth that twenty-one men, suspected Kelly Gang supporters, relatives and other sympathisers were held without trial or evidence for over three months, by the Chief Commissioner of Police Captain Standish, under the Outlawry Act.

+Margaret Bird

+James William Ingram and his father ran a sizable book business in Beechworth trading as James Ingram & Son.
+It was founded in 1855 and continued until 1898.
+Henrietta Ingram (became Bird) was born here and she went on to run Melbourne's largest bookshop and haven for the literati in Bourke Street in the 1930s.